Tier 2 ICT Visa for Intracompany Transfer and Graduate Trainees

 The Tier 2 intra-company transfer visa enables an existing employee of a multinational company to work or get training in its UK branch for a specific vacancy that a settled or EEA worker cannot fill either on a long term basis or for frequent short visits.
 However, an applicant cannot use the Tier 2 intra-company transfer visa route if they are an employee of an overseas employer, who does not have an ownership or control of the UK branch.

-In fact, at present, there are only 2 sub-categories of Tier 2 Intra-Company Transfer visa i.e. Long Term Staff and Graduate Trainee.
-However, the Tier intra-company transfer visa for skill transfer and short-term staff discounted on April 6, 2017.
+Since the Tier intra-company transfer visa for skill transfer and short-term staff discounted on April 6, 2017, therefore, at present, there are only 2 sub-categories of Tier 2 Intra-Company Transfer visa i.e. Long Term Staff and Graduate Trainee.

-Quite clearly, the Tier 2 Intra-Company Transfer visa for Long term staff is for those persons who are working for their organisations for at least 12 months directly before the transfer.
+- The Tier 2 Intra-Company Transfer Visa for Long term staff is for those persons who are working for their organisations for at least 12 months directly before the transfer.
 And are transferred to a skilled job in the UK for which their employer cannot hire a settled worker in the UK.
 The maximum duration of the Tier 2 long-term intra-company transfer visa is up to a maximum of 5 years.
 However, the rules for high earners are flexible.

-Apparently, the Tier 2 graduate trainee visa is for recent graduate recruits and the organisation transfers them for training to its UK branch.
+- The Tier 2 Graduate Trainee Visa is for recent graduate recruits and the organisation transfers them for training to its UK branch.
 However, the Tier 2 Graduate Trainee route is not for filling a long-term post.
 Therefore, a migrant can only come to the UK for a maximum period of 12 months for a structured graduate training programme with a clearly defined progression towards a managerial or specialist role within the organisation.